AldenMB/calculator_emulator/README.md

 ## explain bugs

  - The real calculator seems to have a bug where, if parentheses are opened twice then closed once, the parenthesis indicator does not engage.
 You can see this by typing `4 + ( ( ) COS`, followed by variously `=` or `)`.
 If you press `)`, then the screen shows 1 as it has closed the second parenthesis.
 On the other hand, if you press `=`, it shows 5 as it evaluates the whole expression.
 However, immediately following the first `)`, the screen no longer shows the parentehsis indicator.
 Why is this?
 What could be happening?
 Without a model for the behavior, it is unclear how I can implement it.
+It seems that the real behavior of the calculator actually does keep both parentheses, even though one is omitted from the display.

 ## making it pretty